 1. Avoid weekends and public holidays

 Any well-known hiking destination or beauty spot is likely to be very popular with weekend tourists.
-Visit mid-week if possible and avoid major holidays such as the Spring Festival (January/February) and National Day (1 October).
+For some less crowded hiking in China, visit mid-week if possible and avoid major holidays such as the Spring Festival (January/February) and National Day (1 October).

 2. Choose your extreme

-Many of China’s iconic mountains and natural beauty spots feature man-made footpaths and stone staircases with handrails.
+Many of places for hiking in China feature man-made footpaths and stone staircases with handrails.
 At the other extreme are remote routes and highly technical climbs reserved for serious mountaineers.
 In most instances, you have to pick one or the other.

 3. Consider a guide